 To an extent it is - there's no need to monitor the number of free spaces overnight, and most of the people who do park there will be staying for several hours.
 If you believe the operators, then these charges are necessary to pay for the upkeep - see the pricing page.
 The Highways Agency have suggested that services allow free overnight parking.

 When the car park is busy, the issue of needing a system to discourage people from staying for several hours is true though.
+Services have had to extend car parking areas to meet demand by taking away from caravans, coaches and lorries, and in turn have faced complaints from those.

 What if I forget to pay for parking?